 Dogs are intelligent animals who feel emotions just like us.
 Dogs can get excited and happy.
 They can get angry and frustrated.
 They can even get sad and mopey.
 So, why do dogs cry?
 And how can we help them feel better?
-The first step is identifying what dog crying is and then figuring out the source of their sadness.
-Your dog will be happy again in no time with the proper training and love!
+The first step is identifying what dog crying tears is and then figuring out the source of their emotional tears and sadness or why do dogs tear up.
+Your dog's tears will be happy again in no time with the proper training and love!

 Related Article: CBD treats for dogs